Herman Miller’s cheapest task chair exudes the cozy charm of a knit sweater

 “German [educational] institutions are really poor,” says Zwick.
 She watched as students—too young and invincible to worry about their bodies—went heads-down on their final thesis projects, largely in front of computers.
 “We saw them having problems.
 They’d have these flow moments, when they’d completely focus on graduation work, but they’d get back pain.”

 With that problem already planted in the studio’s mind, Herman Miller reached out with a convergent request: to build an entry level task chair.
-While the Aeron starts around $650, many of Herman Miller’s chairs built to keep you comfortable at a desk for very long cost upwards of $1,000.
+Many of Herman Miller’s chairs built to keep you comfortable at a desk for very long cost upwards of $1,000.
+(The Aeron technically starts around $1,195, though you can often find it for hundreds less.)

 A secret to getting the comfort and cost quotients right was to not just place hard pivot points under the chair, but to build that entire under-seat mechanism to bend, complying to your weight.
 Fewer joints meant cheaper production, and a more natural feel.
 Once Studio 7.5 was happy with their model, they 3D printed the chair, flew to Herman Miller, and the two teams spent the next three years figuring out how to actually build it on an assembly line.